Making a complaint

 At stage two a complaints officer will make an independent investigation of your complaint.

-The timescale for responding at stage two is 30 working days but we have the right to extend this by 10 working days (this mean it can take up to 40 working days).
+The timescale for responding at stage two is 30 working days (20 for housing complaints) but we have the right to extend this by 10 working days (this mean it can take up to 40 working days).
 If the complaints officer requires more time, we will contact you and let you know when you can expect a response and the reasons for the delay.

 We understand that you want your complaint resolved and we want to make sure you get a response as soon as possible.
 However to make sure all elements of your complaint are considered, we must make a thorough investigation and make sure that all information has been provided to us and that any legal requirement has been looked at.
 Only then can we produce a comprehensive and considered report for you.

-If you are unhappy with the response you get at stage two you should contact the Local Government Ombudsman (LGO) who can investigate your complaint further.
+If you are unhappy with the response you get at stage two you should contact the Local Government and Social Care Ombudsman (LGSCO): How to Complain who can investigate your complaint further.

-- Complaints from individuals or organisations where there is a contract governing the relationship between the council and the complainant (for example, contractors)
+- complaints organisations where there is a contract governing the relationship between the council and the complainant (for example, contractors)

 If you are not sure whether we can consider your complaint please contact the customer complaints team for advice.